 Over ocean, ships and buoys provide observations of good frequency.
 Accuracy is good for pressure and acceptable/marginal for wind.
 Coverage is marginal or absent over some areas in the tropics and the Arctic.
-Scatterometers on polarorbiting satellites provide information on surface wind - with global coverage and acceptable horizontal and temporal resolution and accuracy.
+Scatterometers on polar-orbiting satellites provide information on surface wind - with global coverage and acceptable horizontal and temporal resolution and good accuracy.
 Scatterometers give information on both wind speed and direction, whereas non-polarimetric passive microwave imagers provide information on wind speed (only).
-Several NWP centres have noted the positive impact from scatterometer winds, in particular for the analysis and prediction of tropical cyclones and incipient frontal waves.
-Passive polarimetric radiometers have recently been demonstrated; in addition to wind speed, they offer directional information but of inferior quality to scatterometers at low wind speed.
+There is a clear positive impact from scatterometer winds, in particular for the analysis and prediction of tropical cyclones and incipient frontal waves.
+In addition to wind speed, passive polarimetric radiometers offer directional information but of inferior quality to scatterometers at low wind speed.
 L-band microwave imagers have potential to provide wind speed information at very high wind speeds, where other techniques lose sensitivity, but the value of this is yet to be demonstrated in NWP.
+Altimeters on polar satellites provide information on wind speed only with global coverage and good accuracy.
+However, horizontal and temporal coverage is limited.

-Over land, surface stations measure pressure and wind with horizontal and temporal resolution which exceeds the requirements in some areas and is marginal in others.
+Over land, surface stations measure pressure and wind with horizontal and temporal resolutions that exceed the requirements in some areas and is marginal in others.
 Measurement accuracy is generally good, though this can be difficult to use (particularly for wind) where surface terrain is not flat, because of the influence on the measurements of small scale circulations that global NWP models do not resolve (lack of representativity).
-Despite these problems, several NWP centres have recently successfully initiated the use of screen level wind measurements over land.
+Despite these problems, several NWP centres now use screen level wind measurements over land.

-Surface pressure is not observed by present or planned satellite systems except for: some contribution from radio occultation data and measurements of differential atmospheric optical depth for a gas of known composition such as oxygen (e.g.the NASA's OCO-2 mission).
+Surface pressure is not observed by present or planned satellite systems except for some small contribution from radio occultation data and measurements of differential atmospheric optical depth for a gas of known composition such as oxygen (e.g.the NASA's OCO-2 mission).